pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     :param mgf: A mask generation function object.
 At this time the only supported MGF is :class:`MGF1`.

+    :param algorithm: An instance of a
+        :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
+        provider.

     :param bytes label: A label to apply.
 This is a rarely used field and should typically be set to ``None`` or ``b""``, which are equivalent.